 Bulk transfers are usually treated as projects by the adviser, the Ceding Party and the Acquiring Party, often with appropriate consultation, an agreed timetable, and sometimes with dedicated personnel.
 It is intended that this should continue in future.

-Once the timetable has been agreed between all parties, the UKETRG messages may (but are not required to) be used to implement the agreement, in which case the Service Levels will apply unless different timescales are agreed between the Participants.
+Once the timetable has been agreed between all parties, the UKETRG and Conversions Group messages may (but are not required to) be used to implement the agreement, in which case the Service Levels will apply unless different timescales are agreed between the Participants.

 Cancellation/Cooling-off period reversal: